bandprotocol/bandchain-docs-archived/docs/custom-script/oracle-script/example.md

 This oracle script queries the given network's RPC endpoint for the total supply of a given token address.

-Let's start by creating a rust directory structure like this example below.
+Let's start by creating a Rust directory structure like this example below.

 ##### Directory structure